 The problem of not knowing how to interact socially is now solved by completely ignoring the real-time socialization process.
 People resort to self-loathing and most have reported being unable to stay away from the screen and developing syndromes that are affecting their daily lives.

-Now that we’ve talked about the problem of social media and depression and its underlying causes, the real question here is, how can we overcome it?
+Now that we’ve talked about the link between social media and depression and its underlying causes, the real question here is, how can we overcome it?
 Well, the solution is pretty simple but may be hard for some individuals to follow-thru completely.

 The first thing you should know is that technology is not the bad guy here, it is created to help us in our daily lives.
 We, as a society, have exploited it and are abusing it to get out of tough situations by running away into a fantasy world called social media.

 Digital detoxification is the only way to quit the addiction to social media platforms.
 Simply put, a digital detox is a term that is widely used for the screen-free time.
-It is very popular these days as people are getting aware of the link between social media and depression and are trying out solutions.
+It is very popular these days as people are getting aware of the link between the negative effects of social media use and are trying out solutions.

 The app monitors your activities like; how many times you’ve unlocked your phone, how much time you’re spending on apps, and such.
 It also has a wind-down mode that’ll help you sleep by turning off the notifications and change the display to greyscale mode.